japhb/perl6-most-wanted/most-wanted/modules.md

 # Most Wanted Modules

-These are the most-wanted pure Perl 6 modules (as opposed to [native library bindings](bindings.md)).
-These may be direct ports of Perl 5 libraries, but that is not necessarily the case.
+These are the most-wanted pure Raku modules (as opposed to [native library bindings](bindings.md)).
+These may be direct ports of Perl libraries, but that is not necessarily the case.

 ## WIP Tags